(She's So) Selfish: Other releases

 "(She's So) Selfish" was a staple of the Knack's live shows and was included in several of the band's live albums, generally towards the end of the set right before "My Sharona."
-It was included on the 2012 live album Havin' a Rave-Up!
-Live in Los Angeles, 1978, which was based on two concerts the band performed in Los Angeles, California in 1978, before signing their record deal that would lead to Get the Knack.
-The Knack performed it at the 1979 concert at Carnegie Hall which was used for the 1982 video disc The Knack Live at Carnegie Hall.
-It was later included on the 2002 CD of Live From the Rock 'N' Roll Funhouse and on the 2007 DVD On Stage at World Cafe Live.
+It was included on the live album Havin' a Rave-Up!
+Live in Los Angeles, 1978 (released on the 22nd of May, 2012), which was based on two concerts the band performed in Los Angeles, California in 1978, before signing their record deal that would lead to Get the Knack.
+The Knack performed it at the 1979 concert at Carnegie Hall which was used for the 1980 video disc The Knack Live at Carnegie Hall.
+It was later included on the CD of Live From the Rock 'N' Roll Funhouse (released on the 23rd of April, 2002) and on the DVD On Stage at World Cafe Live (released on the 8th of May, 2008).

-"(She's So) Selfish" appeared on the Knack's 1992 compilation albums The Retrospective: The Best of the Knack and My Sharona.
+"(She's So) Selfish" appeared on the Knack's 1992 compilation albums The Retrospective: The Best of the Knack and My Sharona (the former releasing on the 16th of November of that year).
 Ben Folds covered the song on his 2007 album Get Nack.